Heinz Sielmann: Early life

 Heinz's father was physician Paul Sielmann.
 In 1923, his Family moved to East Prussia where Heinz studied at the Königsberg Hufengymnasium.

-His first film, in 1938, was the silent movie Vögel über Haff und Wiesen (Birds over Curonian Lagoon and meadows), partially made in the Memelland which at the time was under Lithuanian control.
+In 1937 Sielmann was inspired after watching the film Das Jahr der Elche ("Year of the elk", 1936–37) made by Horst Siewert which was shown during the International Hunting Exhibition in Berlin.
+Sielmann's first film, in 1938, was the silent movie Vögel über Haff und Wiesen (Birds over Curonian Lagoon and meadows), partially made in the Memelland which at the time was under Lithuanian control.
 Further work was interrupted by World War II.
 He was initially stationed in occupied Poland in Poznań (then "Posen"), as an instructor at a radio-communications training unit of the Luftwaffe Signals School.
 Sielmann gained a degree in biology and specialized in zoology, in 1940, at the University of Posen, at that time a Germanized university.
 There he met Joseph Beuys, who was his trainee, and they both attended lectures in biology and zoology.
 Later he was stationed in Crete, where he worked in cinematographically.
 Following time as a prisoner of war of the British in Cairo and London he started editing the material from Crete in London for a three-part documentary.